Shared parental pay Shared parental leave and pay

 Eligible parents can get up to 37 weeks of statutory shared parental pay.

-The birth parent or primary adopter can take up to 39 weeks of statutory maternity or adoption pay.
+The birth parent or primary adopter can get up to 39 weeks of statutory maternity or adoption pay.
 They must take a minimum of 2 weeks' pay after the birth or adoption.
 After this they can end their pay so the remaining can be shared between the 2 parents.
 This leaves up to 37 weeks of pay to be shared.

 How much shared parental pay is